Isaías Gamboa: Tributes

 A statue was erected in a small park named after the poet close to the San Antonio church.
-A Public Library was dedicated in his name and a anthology of his poems was published in Santiago, selected and edited with critical notes by Julio Molina Nunez and in Cali in 2001.
+A Public Library was dedicated in his name and an anthology of his poems was published in Santiago, selected and edited with critical notes by Julio Molina Nunez and in Cali in 2001.

 At the centenary of his birth, in July 2004, the "Festival de Poesía Isaís Gamboa" was held in Cali in memory of the poet and the book "Los Gamboa: Una Dinastia de Poetas" was published by the poet Hugo Cuevas-Mohr and the historian Vicente Perez Silva.
 A videoseries with the same name was developed in 2018 commemorating the more than 36 poets and writers of the Gamboa family, including an episode about Isaias Gamboa.